u10116032/Bebop2-csharp-SDK/README.md

 # Bebop2-C-SDK
-#Parrot Bebop2  SDK in C# for standalone PC
+Parrot Bebop2  SDK in C# for standalone PC

-#1.
-Introduction:
+1. Introduction:
     This is a C# SDK for Parrot Bebop2 pilotting.
 You can pilot the raw/yaw/pitch of the drone.
 Since this project is just started, it doesn't provide complete function as official SDK.
 I will keep updating the rest functions in the future.

-#2.
-Bebop Command Type:
+2. Bebop Command Type:

     (a) Each frame sent to drone includes:
             • Data type (1 byte)